jough13/jough13.github.io/recipes/sandwich-theory.md

 * **Face Wrinkling/Sogginess:** The collapse of the bread due to moisture migration from the core, reducing the Young's Modulus of the bread crust.

 **Analysis of Contenders:**
 * **The Burger:** The burger suffers from high core shear instability.
 The spherical nature of tomatoes and the slickness of melted cheese create slip planes.
-Scientific analysis suggests holding the burger with pinkies supporting the bottom (the "Pinkie Shelf" method) to counteract gravity , but this is a user-end fix for a design flaw.
+Scientific analysis suggests holding the burger with pinkies supporting the bottom (the "Pinkie Shelf" method) to counteract gravity, but this is a user-end fix for a design flaw.
 Its open sides make it structurally inferior to closed forms.
 * **The Burrito:** As a cylinder encased in a tensile membrane (tortilla), the burrito utilizes Hoop Stress resistance.
 It rarely fails via delamination.
 However, it is susceptible to "blowout" if the filling volume exceeds the tensile strength of the tortilla overlap.
 It is a pressure vessel.
 * **The Bánh Mì:** The baguette provides a high moment of inertia (resistance to bending).
 The crust acts as a rigid exoskeleton.
 The crumb (interior bread) is compressible, allowing it to grip the ingredients.
 The Bread-to-Filling Ratio (approx 3:1 by volume) is optimized to prevent structural failure.